pingzing/trippit/readme.md

 }
 ```

+When times are returned by the server, they are usually in UNIX-milliseconds timestamp format, encoded as `long`s.

 #####Transit Modes-The `mode` parameter
 Contrary to the documentation, it's not a string that gets coerced to a masked enum (i.e. `"WALK | BUS"`) but rather a comma-separated list of strings with no spaces (i.e. `modes:"BUS,TRAM,RAIL,SUBWAY,FERRY,WALK"`).

-When times are returned by the server, they are usually in UNIX timestamp format, encoded as `long`s.

 ##Stupid Platform Bugs Log
  * When using a `CollectionViewSource` as a `ListView`'s `ItemSource` and a `GroupStyle` with a `GroupStyleHeader` set to `HideIfEmpty=True`, if (any of?) the underlying lists backing the `CollectionViewSource` are ever emptied, the next time an element is added to them, the app will hard crash with no exception.
 Further information on [StackOverflow](http://stackoverflow.com/questions/24398252/is-there-a-bug-inside-groupstyle-hidesifempty).